 Configure Your PowerPoint Security Settings to Enable Macros

-Note: For members using PowerPoint 2016/Office 365, you must save your presentation as a "PowerPoint Macro-Enabled Show" file by clicking on the arrow to the left of "Save" and choosing that file type from the list.
+Note: For members using PowerPoint 2016/Office 365, you must save your presentation as a "PowerPoint Macro-Enabled Show" file by clicking on "Save As, then on the arrow to the left of "Save" as shown below to select that file type from the list.
 This must be done in addition to the other Trust Center setting changes.

 Invoking BiteFX From Your PowerPoint Presentation